opencv/opencv_attic/opencv/doc/latex_readme.txt

 wiki.

 -------------------------------------------------------------------------
-In Ubuntu or Debian you need to install the following packages:
+In Ubuntu or Debian, required to build the opencv.pdf manual:

-sudo apt-get install texlive
-sudo apt-get install texlive-latex-extra sudo apt-get install latex-xcolor sudo apt-get install texlive-fonts-extra
+  sudo apt-get install     texlive texlive-latex-extra latex-xcolor texlive-fonts-extra

-## Above will make the opencv.pdf manual.
-Below is only if you wish to make HTML documentation:
+To build the HTML documentation, these are also required:

-sudo apt-get install python-setuptools             ## See [1] below for another install method sudo easy_install -U Sphinx                        ## This is NOT the speech recognition program. sudo easy_install plasTeX
+  sudo apt-get install python-setuptools             ## See [1] below for another install method sudo easy_install -U Sphinx                        ## This is NOT the speech recognition program. sudo apt-get install     dvipng sudo easy_install plasTeX

 -------------------------------------------------------------------------
 In other Linux distros you will also need to install LiveTeX and,